Rahul-Lahoti/Credit-Risk-Assessment/README.md

 This project focuses on credit risk assessment using various machine learning models.
 The goal is to analyze a dataset of bank loans and build models to predict the likelihood of default based on different features.

-Dependencies
-The following Python libraries are required for running the code:

-numpy
-pandas
-plotly.express
-plotly.figure_factory
-statsmodels.api
-tabulate
-scipy.stats
-statsmodels.stats.outliers_influence
-sklearn
-Install the dependencies using the package manager pip.

-Copy code
-pip install numpy pandas plotly statsmodels tabulate scipy scikit-learn Getting Started
-Clone the repository or download the project files.

-Open the project in your preferred Python development environment.

-Make sure the required dependencies are installed.

-Run the code in the provided Python file or execute the code blocks sequentially in a Python notebook.

 Data
 The project uses a dataset named 'bankloans.csv' containing information about bank loans.
 The dataset includes various features such as age, education level, employment status, income, debt-to-income ratio, credit and other debts, and the default status.